allista/GroundConstruction/README.md

 ### How a DIY Kit is converted back into the (new) ship

-First of all, you need to land the kit somewhere on a flat surface, and, preferrably, detach it from the carrier.
+First of all, you need to land the kit somewhere on a flat surface, and, preferably, detach it from the carrier.
 For that DIY Kit Containers are equipped with their own simple decoupling mechanism, which is located on the top side, marked with yellow arrows.

 Then you need to *Deploy* the Kit.
 This could be done by a kerbal in an EVA suit or remotely from a nearby Workshop.
 A deploying kit **detaches any part** that is still attached to it, then gradually "grows" (imagine that kerbals assemble working scaffolds inside the box) until it have the size of the ship that will be constructed; then it is attached to the surface, so **it cannot be moved any more**.

 It doesn't matter how the Kit was oriented.
-As far as it lies on one of its sides, the deployment dimensions and the orientation of the launched vessel will be automatically choosen to correspond to the surface.
+As far as it lies on one of its sides, the deployment dimensions and the orientation of the launched vessel will be automatically chosen to correspond to the surface.

 A deployed Kit can be processed by a *nearby* workshop with kerbals, but there are some limitations: